mit2400/Network-QoS-module-for-Docker-containers/README.md

 	make install
 	```

-   - Add "-j <number of core>" option to compile faster.
+   - Add "-j <number of cores>" option to compile faster.
+If you have 4 cores, use command below

 	```
 	make -j 4
 	```